ankur2710/Tetris-Game-Java/README.md

 }

 Every Tetris piece has four squares.
 Each of the squares is drawn with the drawSquare() method.
 Tetris pieces have different colours.
+The left and top sides of a square are drawn with a brighter color.
+Similarly, the bottom and right sides are drawn with darker colours.